nanoporetech/megalodon/docs/index.rst

    `Taiyaki <https://github.com/nanoporetech/taiyaki>`_ is no longer required to run megalodon, but installation is required for two specific run modes:
    1) output mapped signal files (for basecall models training)
-   2) runing the taiyaki basecalling backend (for neural network designs including experimental layers)
+   2) running the taiyaki basecalling backend (for neural network designs including experimental layers)

 ------------
 Installation